vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/10_snehAdarakramaH.md

 implies that one should stand up to receive and welcome them with agreeable words, as is clearly laid down by Baudhāyana, who says,

-&gt; ṛtvikśvaśurapitṛ?yamātulānāṃ tu yaviyasāṃ pratyutthānābhibhāṣaṇam.
+> ṛtvikśvaśurapitṛ?yamātulānāṃ tu yaviyasāṃ pratyutthānābhibhāṣaṇam.

 That these are not to he saluted is clearly asserted by Gautama (6.9), which lays down that these are anabhivāthāḥ (?), It is interesting to